AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/interesting-moments-in-sales-connect.md

 ![](assets/image2015-1-14-18-3a45-3a58.png)

-## What does an interesting moment look like in Sales Connect? {#what-does-an-interesting-moment-look-like-in-sales-connect}
+## What does an interesting moment look like in [!DNL Sales Connect]? {#what-does-an-interesting-moment-look-like-in-sales-connect}

 Interesting Moments will be displayed in real time in a user's Live Feed.
-We utilize the lead owner ID in Salesforce to show users' interesting moments of relevant leads that they're the owner of.
+We utilize the lead owner ID in [!DNL Salesforce] to show users' interesting moments of relevant leads that they're the owner of.
 Users can quickly follow up with leads via email/phone/sales campaign by clicking the drop-down next to the lead's name.

 ![](assets/engagement.jpg)